Q&A with Lorna Watson and Will Trotter of ‘Sister Boniface Mysteries’

 Sister Peter (Tina Chiang) & Sister Boniface (Lorna Watson)

 Will Trotter: Yeah, well spotted.
 I don’t like wjust solo enigmatic detectives.
-I quite like the ‘gang’ show because you get so much more value out of the gang. get character, light comedy so you get a lot and also you get a different point of view from your gang of characters.
+I quite like the ‘gang’ show because you get so much more value out of the gang.
+You get character, light comedy so you get a lot and also you get a different point of view from your gang of characters.

 So this show was just different from Father Brown with Father Brown in the 50s and this one in the 60s, with Lorna’s character on the cutting edge of science.
 And so the gang we needed around her was procedural proper procedural cops, unlike the Keystone Cops in Father Brown.